citizenfx/fivem-docs/content/docs/developers/sandbox.md

 This override grants full write access to the target resource and bypasses the default cross-resource write restrictions.

-Author names must match for the permission to take effect.

 ### ConVar Permissions

 To restrict ConVar access to specific resources, use the `add_convar_permission` configuration: